Bio7/Bio7_Classification/README.md

 The library has to be installed first as an ImageJ plugin.
 Bio-Formats GUI import commands can be recorded with the ImageJ macro recorder for use in the available project macro for, e.g., a specific import.
 If the library is used the loaded image is opened by default (can't be avoided in a macro - simply close the image after display).

-## Customization

-The 'ModelGui' graphical view interface can be modified or extended with the [Eclipse WindowBuilder plugin](https://marketplace.eclipse.org/content/windowbuilder) (SWT) if installed in Bio7.
-The Main.java class can be extended with further filters or default features.
-To store or load settings of the GUI edit the Settings.java file.

-The default R scripts and the ImageJ import macro can be changed with the default Bio7 editors.

 ## External Java Libraries